Oil rises as U.S. oil stockpiles drop, new Chinese COVID-19 cases decline

 Official data showed 75 new confirmed cases of COVID-19 on Wednesday, the lowest daily rise since Jan.
 11.

-Government officials have been urging people not to travel during the Lunar New Year holiday break, when hundreds of millions usually travel to help contain a new wave of coronavirus infections.
+Typically, hundreds of millions of Chinese travel during the Lunar New Year holiday, which starts on Feb.
+11. However, government officials have been urging people not to travel to help contain the recent increase in coronavirus infections.

-"There are rising concerns that the outbreak in China will see crude oil demand suffer," ANZ Research said in a note, citing Ministry of Transport estimates that the number of passenger trips taken will be down 40% from 2019.
+In a note, ANZ Research citedChinese Ministry of Transport estimates that the number of passenger trips taken will be down 40% from 2019.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.